Doug Hutchison

 Doug Anthony Hutchison (born May 26, 1960) is an American actor known for his character roles in film and television, often playing disturbed and antagonistic characters.
 He was nominated for a Satellite Award for his portrayal of the sadistic corrections officer Percy Wetmore in the 1999 film adaptation of the Stephen King novel The Green Mile.

 His other notable film roles include Obie Jameson in The Chocolate War (1988), Sproles in Fresh Horses (also 1988), Pete Willard in A Time to Kill (1996), and "Looney Bin Jim" in the Marvel Comics film adaptation Punisher: War Zone (2008).
-On television, Hutchison played a memorable guest role as Eugene Victor Tooms on The X-Files (1993, 1994) and a recurring role as Horace Goodspeed on Lost (2007–09).
+On television, Hutchison played a memorable guest role as Eugene Victor Tooms on The X-Files (1993, 1994) and a recurring role as Horace Goodspeed on Lost (2007–2009).

-In 2011, at the age of 51, he received widespread criticism when he married 16-year-old model Courtney Stodden.
-In 2021, after the couple had divorced, Stodden accused Hutchison of having groomed them.
+In 2011, at the age of 51, he received widespread criticism when he married 16-year-old child model Courtney Stodden.
+In 2021, after the couple had divorced, Stodden accused Hutchison of being abusive and grooming.
 Hutchison denied the allegations.

 Early life

-Doug Anthony Hutchison was born May 26, 1960, in Dover, Delaware.
-He attended Bishop Foley High School in Madison Heights, Michigan, and graduated from Apple Valley High School in Apple Valley, Minnesota, in 1978.
+Hutchison was born May 26, 1960, in Dover, Delaware.
+He attended Bishop Foley Catholic High School in Madison Heights, Michigan, and graduated from Apple Valley High School in Apple Valley, Minnesota, in 1978.
 He later attended University of Minnesota at Minneapolis-St Paul, and studied at the Juilliard School in New York City.

 Career

 Hutchison's first professional theater credit came shortly after he graduated high school, when he starred as Alan Strang in a Saint Paul, Minnesota production of Equus.

-Hutchison's early stage credits include Sing Me Through an Open Window and William Shakespeare's Julius Caesar.
+Hutchison's early stage credits include Sing to Me Through Open Windows and William Shakespeare's Julius Caesar.
 He has made guest appearances on television shows such as The Young Riders, The X-Files (as Eugene Victor Tooms), Space: Above and Beyond (as Elroy-El), Millennium (as "Omega"), Lost (as Horace Goodspeed), Guiding Light (as Sebastian Hulce), Law & Order: Special Victims Unit (as serial killer Humphrey Becker), and 24 (as European terrorist Davros).

 Hutchison's film work began in the late 1980s, appearing as Sproles in the 1988 drama Fresh Horses and Obie Jameson in the 1988 film adaptation of The Chocolate War.
 Of his performance in Fresh Horses, one critic observed that he "hoist[ed the film] onto his shoulders for the duration of his scenes".
 In the 1990s, he appeared in films such as The Lawnmower Man (1992), A Time to Kill (1996), Con Air (1997), and Batman & Robin (1997), The Green Mile (1999).
 His later supporting roles included Shaft (2000), Bait (2000), I Am Sam (2001), The Salton Sea (2002), and No Good Deed (2002).

 His 2000s feature film roles included playing James "Looney Bin Jim" Russotti in the Punisher: War Zone, and his television roles included Horace Goodspeed in Lost.
 He also starred in Give 'Em Hell, Malone (2009).
 In October 2008, Hutchison's production company, Dark Water, debuted the web series Vampire Killers, which depicts four vampire hunters combating a vampire population of over 500,000 in Los Angeles.